Home

 If using email, you'll need to use the SMTP address of your mobile phone

-network, and not your ISP, is it's your mobile network that will be used
+network, and not your ISP, as it is your mobile network that will be used

 when sending emails.
 In our example, at step 7 of email settings above, replace